BlokasLabs/pisound-micro-docs/docs/libpisoundmicro.md

 #### Analog Input / Potentiometer

 By now a pattern should have emerged - to get analog readings between 0V (GND) and 3.3V, you have to set up an `analog_in` typed Element, using a pin with analog reading functionality.
 It provides 10 bit resolution - values between 0 and 1023.
-Additionally, for convenience, it's possible to limit the input range to certain values if you're not interested in the entire range using `input_low` and `input_high` sysfs attributes, as well as remap the output value range to values that fit your application, including reversing the polarity, using `value_low` and `value_high` sysfs attributes.
+Additionally, for convenience, it's possible to limit the input range to certain values if you're not interested in the entire range using `input_min` and `input_max` sysfs attributes, as well as remap the output value range to values that fit your application, including reversing the polarity, using `value_low` and `value_high` sysfs attributes.
 Here's a quick example project - take any 3 pin single channel potentiometer you have, connect its 1st pin to GND, the 2nd to pin B23 and the 3rd to +3V3.
 A classic voltage divider circuit.
 Then:

 ```bash
 # Let's create an analog_in Element named 'pot' on pin B23: